 THE PACKARD PRIZES.
-From the income of the John H. Packard Fund, established by the children of the late John H. Packard, M.D., for many years chairman of the Academy's Committee on Instruction, annual prizes of \$30.00 and \$20.00 are awarded for the best and second best groups of original studies made from living animals in the Zoological Garden.
+From the income of the John H. Packard Fund, established by the children of the late John H. Packard, M.D., for many years chairman of the Academy's Committee on

+Instruction, annual prizes of \$30.00 and \$20.00 are awarded for the best and second best groups of original studies made from living animals in the Zoological Garden.
+First awarded 1899.

 These prizes are open to all students of the Academy who have registered for both terms of the school year.
 A student may not submit more than one set of drawings mounted on a sheet not to exceed 30 x 40 inches.
 A student having once received a prize becomes ineligible to receive the same prize the second time.
-First awarded 1899.

 THE EDMUND STEWARDSON PRIZE.
 The Edmund Stewardson Prize of One Hundred Dollars in the Department of Sculpture will be awarded at the close of the school year.
 This is an annual prize, competed for by present students of the Academy with such pupils of other art schools as may be approved by the Committee on Instruction.

 The subject for the competition is a full-length figure from life in the round.
 Studies must not be less than two feet six inches in height, and not more than three feet in height, and must be made within eighteen hours, during three consecutive days, in six sessions of three hours each.

 A student receiving one Stewardson Award is ineligible to compete a second time.

 No one except the competitors is admitted to the competition room at any time during the days of the competition.

-The Jury of Award consists of professional sculptors, having no official connection with the Academy, nor any other schools whose pupils may have taken part in the competition.
+The Jury of Award consists of professional sculptors, having no official connection with the Academy, or any other schools whose pupils may have taken part in the competition.
 If no study be satisfactory to the Jury, the prize may, at their discretion, be withheld.
 When no award is made, the amount of the prize may, at the discretion of the Board of Directors, be added to the principal of the prize fund or distributed with future prizes.

 The clay models offered in competition must be kept standing in good condition until otherwise ordered and figures cast by the Academy become its property.
-The Competition in the Spring of 1959 was judged by Henry Kreis.
 First awarded 1901.

+The Jury of Award judging the Competition in the Spring of 1957 consisted of Bruce Moore and Charles Rudy.